Implementing good fueling practices before, during & after races will optimize performance & recovery...

 Consuming carbohydrate-rich foods and fluids in the 3-4 hours preceding a training run or race helps to restore liver glycogen, especially in the morning when the liver is depleted from an overnight fast.
 To avoid potential gastrointestinal distress when blood is diverted from the gut to the exercising muscles, the carbohydrate and energy content of the meal should be reduced the closer to exercise the meal is consumed.
 If breakfast is difficult to eat prior to an early morning workout, studies show that consuming just 30g of easily digestible carbohydrates five minutes before exercise may improve performance.
 Thirty grams is equivalent to a banana, an energy gel, or 16 ounces of a sports drink like Gatorade.
 It is advised to avoid eating any food that has a high amount of fat, fiber, or protein as these nutrients slow down digestion, increasing the likelihood of gastrointestinal distress.
 When there is food in your stomach, blood that could be supplying oxygen to the muscles must be rerouted to aid in digestion.

-60-90 minutes will refueling with a snack to prevent blood glucose from being used as a source of carbohydrates.
+Efforts of 60-90 minutes require refueling with a snack to prevent blood glucose from being used as a source of carbohydrates.
 Eating during training or racing is different for every athlete; the trick is to find what works for each individual.
 The simplest response in answering the question of what to eat during exercise is some form of easily digested carbohydrate.
 Ten miles into a 50-mile race is not the time to be thinking about macros and whole grains.
 Gummy bears, raisins, GUs or other synthetic gels are quick sources of glucose for muscles and the brain (and they are easily carried).
 For a more natural route, bananas, raisins, and boiled, baked, mashed, or roasted potatoes and yams work well, too.
 But be realistic; when you’re zipping down the trail, peeling a banana, or chewing raisins might not be the most practical.
 Experimenting with different snack options during your training runs is crucial to find the fueling strategies that are the easiest and most convenient for you before the actual race.
 There is no one right way to fuel during competition, but an athlete should get to know her gut during training to avoid any unnecessary suffering when performance counts.

 Like a muscle, the gut is trainable and adaptable when faced with repeated challenges resulting in less problems when eating while running.
 A recent article in Sports Medicine reviews the evidence that the gastrointestinal system can adapt through nutritional training, once again reinforcing the importance of practicing what and when to eat during training runs with race like conditions.